ccmmaa/Particle_System_Vulkan/README.md

 My development environment was Windows 7 and I was using Visual Studio 2015.

-To run this program, you will need the correct drivers so that your graphics card will run with Vulkan, and the Vulkan SDK which can be downloaded from here: <https://vulkan.lunarg.com/sdk/home#windows>
+To run this program, you will need the correct drivers so that your graphics card will run with Vulkan, and the Vulkan SDK which can be downloaded from here: <https://vulkan.lunarg.com/sdk/home#windows>.
+Once you have this the program should run.

 If more help is needed please look at this webpage which describes setting up the environment: <https://vulkan-tutorial.com/Development_environment>